BLUEPRINT: Blue-dominant Lyman-$\alpha$ emission as evidence of gas inflow in ultra-low-mass galaxies at z = 3: Introduction

-A powerful observational tracer of gas flows is \lya\ $\lambda 1215.67$ \AA\ emission.
+A powerful observational tracer of gas flows is Lyman-$\alpha$ (\lya) $\lambda 1215.67$ \AA\ emission.
 Due to its resonant nature, the \lya\ line is highly sensitive to the kinematics, geometry, and column density of neutral gas, providing key insights into gas exchange between galaxies and their surrounding environments.
 In most star-forming galaxies, \lya\ profiles are asymmetric and redshifted with respect to systemic velocity, a signature commonly interpreted as resonant scattering in outflowing gas.
-In contrast, infalling or accreting gas can produce blueshifted \lya\ peaks, leading to blue-dominated double-peaked \lya\ profiles (see \citealt{Mukherjee23}; \citealt{Bolda25} and references therein).
-Such profiles are expected in theoretical models of gas accretion, but are observationally rare.
-Only a small fraction ($\lesssim 20$ \%) of the overall population of double-peaked \lya\ emitters (LAEs) are found to exhibit a dominant blueshifted peak, both observationally \citep{Mukherjee25} and in cosmological zoom-in simulation \citep{Blaizot23}.
-A recent study of LAEs in the MUSE eXtremely Deep Field (MXDF) though found a notable number of these systems \citep{Vitte25}, but lack systemic redshift observation to confirm them as inflowing systems.
+In contrast, the scattering of \lya\ photons through infalling or accreting gas can produce blueshifted \lya\ peaks (e.g. \citealt{Dijkstra06}), leading to blue-dominated double-peaked \lya\ profiles (see \citealt{Mukherjee23}, \citealt{Bolda25}, and references therein).
+Such profiles are expected in theoretical models of gas accretion but are observationally rare.
+Only a small fraction ($\lesssim 20$ \%) of the overall population of double-peaked \lya\ emitters (LAEs) are found to exhibit a dominant blueshifted peak, both observationally \citep{Mukherjee25} and in cosmological zoom-in simulations \citep{Blaizot23}.
+A recent study of LAEs in the MUSE eXtremely Deep Field (MXDF), however, found a notable number of these systems \citep{Vitte25} but lacked systemic redshift measurements to confirm them as inflowing systems.
 Furthermore, blue-dominated profiles with a main peak followed by a smaller red bump could also arise from backscattering \citep{Mukherjee25}.
 Only a handful of blue-dominated LAEs with confirmed systemic redshifts are known to date \citep{Furtak22, Mc22, Mukherjee23, Bolda25}, confirming the presence of accreting gas and highlighting the difficulty of unambiguously identifying inflowing gas in emission.